viebel/blog.klipse.tech/_posts/2016-10-01-automata-segment-2.md

 # Equivalence between Regular expressions and Finite State Machines

-Now, we are going to show an effective solution to this problem, using automatas (aka Finite State Machines or FSM).
+Now, we are going to show an effective solution to this problem, using automata (aka Finite State Machines or FSM).

 The basic theorem of automata theory is [Kleene's theorem](http://planetmath.org/kleenestheorem) that states: